 Scott: A nanny and all that kind of stuff, yeah.

 Seamus: And private school then, I think, comes into it sometimes.

 Scott: Generally, it doesn't involve people on the national minimum wage.
 You can ignore that point, I think.

-Do the regulations as to posting of workers apply to very short visits, say, half a day's business travel and so on?
+Do the A1 posting of workers regulations apply to very short visits, say, half a day's business travel?

 Scott: From memory, the short answer is no.

 Seamus: The legislation, just to check that, does say where you're going to be working for more than one month, so that's the guiding principle.
 If it is just a short trip, and often within mobility clauses within contracts, they'll sometimes say that you might be asked to work outside of the UK, but it won't be for more than a month, something along those lines.